n8thangreen/cea-schema/README.md

   ]
 }
 ```
+## Validating in R

+The repository includes an R function `cea_validate_json()` in the `R/` folder to validate that the JSON object is correct for a CEA-Lite JSON model.

 ## Parsing in R

 The repository includes an R function `parse_cea_model()` in the `R/` folder for parsing CEA-Lite JSON model files into R objects.
+This would be a step before using it as input to the particular R cost-effectiveness model.

 ### Requirements